 Update February 1, 2017: Dutch minister responds

-Two days after publication of this article, the responsible Dutch minister Ronald Plasterk ordered the dismission of electronic vote count machines in the upcomming election in March, 2017.
+Two days after publication of this article, the responsible Dutch minister Ronald Plasterk ordered the dismission of electronic vote count machines in the upcoming election in March 2017.

 Update February 3, 2017: USA Today made an overview

 After publication of this article, a lot has happened.
 The USA Today may a quick overview:

 Update March 2, 2017: Fox-IT confirms my research

 The Electoral Council hired the well respected Dutch cyber security firm Fox-IT to investigate the security of the current election process.
 In their detailed analysis (PDF 90 pages, recommended read), Fox-IT confirms almost all my findings.

 Journalists from AFP took the following video interview, and released it in raw stock material on GettyImages for others to take over:

 Update March 9, 2017: Vlog from Michael Hilberer about German election security

 The vulnerable vote count software in The Netherlands is made by a German company.
 That same company used a modified version of the Dutch software for use in German elections.
 More about it in the vlog from Michael Hilberer:

 Update March 9, 2017: South American TV broadcaster (teleSUR) about Dutch election hacking